gemoc/activitydiagram/README.md

 # activitydiagram
-Sample for GEMOC that illustrates the various GEMOC usages on an Activity Diagra
+Sample for GEMOC that illustrates the various GEMOC usages on an Activity Diagram